flyingcakes85/Anime-Boys-Holding-Programming-Books/README.md

 # Anime-Boys-Holding-Programming-Books
 Anime Boys Holding Programming Books

+## Important

+We need contributiors :)
+You can create pull requests.
+If you don't want to edit pics for some reason, you can mail me pics of anime boys with books, and let me do the editing.
+My email : `snehitsah[at]protonmail[dot]com`

 # Contribution Guidelines

 * Images must have descriptive file names in the following format: